Post-Secondary Education Funds

 Prior to 2013, the Mary Jeanes fund operated by awarding interest-free loans, rather than grants.
 These supported Friends in a wide variety of post-secondary schooling, including vocational schools, liberal arts colleges, graduate schools and technical training.
 After that date, all awards were in the form of grants.

-To arrange repayment of loans received prior to 2013, contact email@example.com or call the PYM Controller at 215-241-7214.
+For questions about repayment of loans received prior to 2013, contact firstname.lastname@example.org.
 By making loan repayments, recipients assure that financial support for education will be available to future generations of Friends.

 Upon notification of a Mary Jeanes Loan award prior to 2013, recipients affirmed the following: